pascal-fb-martin/housesaga/README.md

 Note that this service consolidates records from all sources into a single log for each type of log.
 There is one single event log aggregating events from all sources, one single trace log aggregating traces from all sources, etc.

-All logs share a few common properties:
+The event, trace and sensor logs share a few common properties:
 * Use the CSV format (text/csv).
 The first line contains the names of columns.
 * One field is named "TIMESTAMP" and contains a UNIX system time in the format ssssss[.mmm].

-A measure log is a set of records where each record contains an identifier, a value and a unit fields (optional).
-These are used to collect some real-world external measurements.
-A data collection csv record contains at least the following field:
-- TIMESTAMP,
-- LOCATION,
-- NAME,
-- VALUE,
-- UNIT.

 The value of UNIT may be empty.